balaji-0111/Secure-Data-Hiding-In-Images-Using-Steganography-/README.md

 The hashlib library is used for password hashing.
 It comes pre-installed with Python, so no additional installation is required.

 4. Random Library 🎲

 The random library is used for selecting random pixels in the image.
 It is also included in Python's standard library.

-5. Operating System 💻
+6. Operating System 💻

 This project is compatible with:

-Windows 🪟
+-- Windows 🪟

-macOS 🍏
+-- MacOS 🍏

-Linux 🐧
+-- Linux 🐧

 6. Image File 🖼️
 You need an image file (e.g., mypic.jpg) to hide the secret message.
 Place the image in the same directory as the script.